Tarawele/Simandu/README.md

-# Simandu Nexus Group Website
+# Simandu Trade Group Website

 Official corporate website for Simandu Nexus Group - Facilitating premium trade between Guinea and Russia, with planned expansion into logistics, banking, finance, IT, and security services.